API (v1)Overview (deprecated)

 - Trip Planner

-Data is returned in the ubiquitous XML format, and is subject to change throughout the day.
+Data is returned in XML format by default.
+JSON data can be requested by appending ".json" to the path.
+Returned data is subject to change throughout the day.
 This is because it represents a real-time picture of what is currently happening on the streets, with information about our city-wide service status, which individual buses are delayed and by how much, the estimated arrival times of buses at stops, and more.

 Look here for an example of how to use this API.